DavidNemeth/PhP_QuoteApp/README.md

 # Quote app

-Purpose of this app if to practice and learn the basics of php with laravel framework, using mvc structure, with ajax.
+Purpose of this app is to practice and learn the basics of php with laravel framework, using mvc structure and ajax.